 - Fax transmission/collection service is available only during the hours the Library is open, staff time permitting.

 - Transmission errors are common, and not controllable by the Library.

 - The Library is not responsible for successful transmission of faxes, nor is the library responsible for any damage, loss of data or consequential damage arising out of the use of this service.

-Students may print to the two black and white printers beside the library computer “pods.”
+Students may print to the black and white printer by the library computer lab.
 More on student printing can be found here.